In Office Protocols

 Virginia Heart offices are not administering the COVID-19 vaccine.
 We strongly encourage all of our patients to get vaccinated as soon as they can.
 If you are interested in receiving the vaccine and wish to know more, please visit your local health department's website to find out where you can receive the vaccine.
-The CDC and FDA have recommended a single COVID-19 booster dose for certain individuals who received the Pfizer vaccine, at least 6 months after completion of the primary series.
+The CDC and FDA have recommended a single COVID-19 booster dose for everyone ages 18 and older when they are 6 months after their initial Pfizer or Moderna series or 2 months after their initial J&J vaccine.
 To receive a booster, you do not need to contact your cardiologist for documentation.

 Telemedicine at Virginia Heart

 Telehealth visits are an available option for all follow-up appointments.
 All types of appointments can be scheduled by calling our office at (703)-621-4501.